Mael-J/mstarpy/README.md

 [morningstar.com](https://www.morningstar.com/) or any other companies.

 The package aims to share public information about funds and stocks to automatize analysis.
-It is the result of a free, free and independent work.
+It is the result of a free and independent work.

 MStarpy does not give any investment recommendations.